seetadev/GovtInvoice/README.md

-# Tutorials and Sample project for students interested in HCI, Design and Software Engineering

-### Reference: Apple Opportunity
+# Public Goods Initiative to improve transparency and security in procurement and supply of goods at government institutions

-## Invoice and Billing system for Government Schools and Private Schools on Apple's ios platform
+## Invoice and Billing system for Government Universities

 Billing and Invoicing System on ios, android or as a PWA.

 Problem Statement: Develop a cross platform ios, Android or PWA application using hybrid frameworks like ionic, react native, flutter, native script or Appgyer framework for the project "Billing and Invoicing system for Government schools/ Private schools" using the project repository: https://github.com/seetadev/GovtInvoice.
 You may use the web version and convert it to a deep linking mobile project using the google drive link: https://drive.google.com/file/d/1BcPLWBuTlax2dZoebw7P_dAePuYXiE2Q/view?usp=drive_link (please comment the AWS-SDK component).
 The further objectives of the project: